Rudra-Godhani/git_clients/README.md

 ChatGPT is a sibling model to InstructGPT, which is trained to follow an instruction in a prompt and provide a detailed response.

+Hii How Are You?

 helloooooo
 &nbsp;
 &nbsp;
 helloooooo&nbsp;helloooooo
 welcome

+I am a Great person